crate/cratedb-guide/docs/performance/productizing.rst

 better at every release, but JOINs in distributed databases are tricky to optimize, so in many cases queries involving JOINs may need a bit of tweaking.

-See `Using common table expressions to speed up queries - Tutorials`_
+See `Using common table expressions to speed up queries`_

 .. _changing the number of shards: https://cratedb.com/docs/crate/reference/en/latest/general/ddl/alter-table.html#alter-shard-number